Posted on Leave a comment

 Just letting it happen.

-And then music fills the silence.
+And let the music the silence.

-Into the blue.
+Into the blue..